WenjieDu/PyPOTS/README.md

 ## ❖ Citing PyPOTS
-You are very welcome to contribute to this exciting project!
-And we are pursuing to publish a short paper introducing PyPOTS in prestigious academic venues, e.g. JMLR (track for [Machine Learning Open Source Software](https://www.jmlr.org/mloss/)).
+We are pursuing to publish a short paper introducing PyPOTS in prestigious academic venues, e.g. JMLR (track for [Machine Learning Open Source Software](https://www.jmlr.org/mloss/)).
 Before that, PyPOTS is using its DOI from Zenodo for reference.
 If you use PyPOTS in your research, please cite it as below and 🌟star this repository to make others notice this work. 🤗

 ```bibtex
 @misc{du2022PyPOTS,